 I’m primarily interested in behavioral interventions.
 The program provides a lot in terms of practicum experiences and in terms of faculty being very supportive and making us aware of different opportunities out in the field such as the National Association of School Psychologists (NASP) conference I’ll be attending in February.
 I’m also part of a research lab that deals with behavioral interventions, so experiences like these are shaping me to become a better school psychologist.

 Mental health services in schools have been increasingly prioritized over the years.
 Why do you feel providing quality psychological services for youth and their families is critical in today’s educational landscape?

 2020 was especially rough for a lot of families and children!
 COVID-19 has really

 put a spotlight on mental health issues.

 I think as school psychologists and as advocates for children and their wellbeing, we should continue to advocate for having adequate mental health services in schools, because mental health is so intrinsically tied to academic, social, and emotional outcomes.
 We also need more school psychologists in schools to have this facilitated.

 What makes you passionate about your work in school psychology?

-In what ways do you feel school psychologists can act as an advocate on behalf of the students and families they work with?
+In what ways do you feel school psychologists can advocate on behalf of students and families they work with?

 What advice do you have for those who are interested in pursuing a career in school psychology?

-The School Psychology Program at the University of South Florida prepares graduates to play integral roles in creating and sustaining educational and related systems in which children, youth, and their families have access to the academic, behavioral, social-emotional, and physical health services that promote lifelong success and well-being.
+USF's School Psychology Program prepares graduates to play integral roles in creating and sustaining educational and related systems in which children, youth, and their families have access to the academic, behavioral, social-emotional, and physical health services that promote lifelong success and well-being.
 We invite you to learn more about our programs.